microsoft/pxt/docs/blog/microbit/2023-release.md

 <Share.png>

-You’ll notice that these links look a little different from the normal share links - they all start with an ‘S’.
+You’ll notice that these links look a little different from the normal share links - they all start with an 'S'.

 <ShareLink.png>

 In general, you may notice these Share windows look slightly different – we’ve added a couple new features here as well.
 There’s more places to share to – including Microsoft Teams, Google Classroom, WhatsApp and more.
-You can also create a screenshot or gif animation of your project to share by selecting “Update project thumbnail”
+You can also create a screenshot or gif animation of your project to share by selecting "Update project thumbnail"

 <ShareThumbnail.png>

 ## Download Flow

-We are excited about a new browser technology that allows you to pair a USB device to your browser window – it’s called “WebUSB” and is supported by Chrome and Edge browsers.
+We are excited about a new browser technology that allows you to pair a USB device to your browser window – it’s called "WebUSB" and is supported by Chrome and Edge browsers.
 Gone are the days of file drag-and-drop!
 If you are using Chrome or Edge, you’ll notice a slightly different flow when you click the Download button the first time.
 And once you pair your micro:bit, clicking Download will automatically download your project directly to the micro:bit!

 <DownloadFlow.gif>